-These three expressions can cause confusion when it comes to addressing nonconformances/noncompliances with ISO Management System Standards.
+These expressions can cause confusion when it comes to addressing nonconformances/noncompliances with ISO Management System Standards.
 Some are unaware of their existence, thinking that corrective action is the only option.
 Others have Management System documents that frequently mention CAPAs even though Preventive Action is no longer a formal part of their system.
 Well, there are differences between these expressions.

 It is unfortunate that ISO Standards don't give more prominence to Corrections.
 Popular tools like 8-D highlight Corrections, which are so often essential to retaining a Customer.
 In this post, we'll help you differentiate the three and teach you how you can take useful advantage of them.

-What is Correction?
+What is a Correction?

 We’ll start with the definitions of these terms.